united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/barcodereader-retrofitting/index.md

 draft = false
 +++

-The barcode reader microservice enables the processing of barcodes from USB-linked scanner devices, subsequently publishing the acquired data to the [Unified Namespace](https://learn.umh.app/lesson/introduction-into-it-ot-unified-namespace/).
+The barcodereader microservice enables the processing of barcodes from USB-linked scanner devices, subsequently publishing the acquired data to the [Unified Namespace](https://learn.umh.app/lesson/introduction-into-it-ot-unified-namespace/).
 ## When should I use it?